anseki/leader-line/README.md

 *Default:* `'#fff'`

 A color (see [Color Value](#color-value)) of an outline of the text.
-The text avoid seeming to blend with a background by the outline.
+The outline makes the text avoid seeming to blend with a background.
 If `''` is specified, the outline is not drawn.
 It is better than specifying `'rgba(0, 0, 0, 0)'`.

 #### <a name="attachments-captionlabel-other-style-properties"></a>Other Style Properties